aixtools/cpython/Doc/library/ctypes.rst

-The purpose of the :func:`find_library` function is to locate a library in a way similar to what the compiler or runtime loader does (on platforms with several versions of a shared library the most recent should be loaded), while the ctypes library loaders act like when a program is run, and call the runtime loader directly.
+The purpose of the :func:`find_library` function is to locate a library in a way similar to what the compiler or runtime loader does (on platforms with several versions of a shared library the most recent should be loaded).
+Note: the what is found using -lFOO (by the linker/compiler) may be more restrictive than what a run-time-loader (rtld) looks for.
+The loader/linker (ld) uses flags such as -L/where/to/look and -lNAME while rtld has it's own process for searching directories - which might be expanded using an environment varaible (e.g., on Linux and AIX the environment variable ``LD_LIBRARY_PATH`` can be used to expand the directories that are examined by rtld.

+The ctypes library loaders `cdll.LoadLibrary()` or `CDLL()` call `dlopen()` which uses the rtld to locate the shared library to be loaded into python.

+The result returned by `find_libary` is system dependent (see below) as Windows, Mac/OS, Linux, Solaris, HPUX and AIX have different conventions.
+However, the result returned can be used by `cdll.LoadLibrary()` to load the library name found.

 The :mod:`ctypes.util` module provides a function which can help to determine the library to load.